In early November we have the arrival of 10-hour days in our garden. Short days have a big effect on how things grow in

-Mid November means the arrival of days with less than 10 hours of day light.
-One of my favorite gardening authors Elliot Coleman, refers to this time of year as the Persephone months.
+Mid-November means the arrival of days with less than 10 hours of daylight.
+One of my favorite gardening authors Elliot Coleman refers to this time of year as the Persephone months.
 This has reference to the story of the Greek goddess Persephone who according to the myths spends the winter months with her husband Hyades.
-During the time that she is gone her mother Demiter mourns and neglects her duties as the goddess of the harvest.
+During the time that she is gone, her mother, Demeter, mourns and neglects her duties as the goddess of the harvest.
 This according to the ancient Greeks is why we have winter!
 (For a little more detailed account of this story click here).

 It turns out that instead of a missing Greek goddess, the real cause for winter and the lack of growth in our gardens is the missing sunlight!!
 The arrival of 10-hour days basically shuts down growth in your garden.

-Nearly all garden crops simply shut down when there is less than 10 hours of daylight per day.
+Nearly all garden crops simply shut down when there are less than 10 hours of daylight per day.
 Plant growth becomes almost (but not quite) zero during these dark months.
-Even leafy greens like lettuce, spinach and Swiss chard hardly grow at all during this time.
+Even leafy greens like lettuce, spinach, and Swiss chard hardly grow at all during this time.